Sabdavi/movi-api/how_to_run.md

-How to run :

-1. go to the project dir : cd movi-api
+Docker Prerequisites: Ensure Docker and Docker Compose are installed.
+Maven Prerequisites: Ensure Maven (3.9.9) installed.

+1. Build the application Docker image:

-2. run : mvn clean install docker:build
+mvn clean install docker:build

+2. Start MySQL + App:

-3. run :  docker-compose up --build
+docker-compose up --build

+This launches a MySQL container and a Spring Boot container (movie-api).

+The application will wait for MySQL to be available using the included wait-for-mysql.sh script.

+The service runs at http://localhost:8080.

+Access Swagger UI at http://localhost:8080/swagger-ui.html.

 API calls follow :